This information can help you understand why some children's behaviour can be challenging and how to support them.

 Responding early to any difficult or challenging behaviour is more effective than leaving behaviour to escalate or become disruptive.

-Responding quickly - when unwanted behaviour is first identified, you can attempt to discourage the child from continuing, escalating or creating a pattern of challenging behaviour.
-This is their chance to change their behaviour before further action is taken.
+Responding quickly - when unwanted behaviour is first identified, you can attempt to support the child from continuing, escalating or creating a pattern of challenging behaviour.
+This is your chance to work with the child to change their behaviour before further action is taken.

 Reinforce acceptable behaviour - praise children and help them to identify what is acceptable behaviour.
 Help them find other ways of expressing themselves and their emotions.
 Remind them of your organisation's code of conduct or behaviour and the consequences of continuing difficult behaviours.